hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 * API-driven

 ???
-In addtition, Consul enables fine grained service segmentation to secure service-to-service communication with automatic TLS encryption and identity-based authorization.
+Consul enables fine grained service segmentation to secure service-to-service communication with automatic TLS encryption and identity-based authorization.

-You can also integrate it with common centralized PKI and certificate management.
+Consul is flexible and can also integrate it with common centralized PKI and certificate management systems like HashiCorp Vault.

-Service configuration is achieved through API-driven Key/Value store that can be used to easily configure services at runtime in any environment.
+Service configuration is achieved through an API-driven Key/Value store that can be used to easily configure services at runtime in any environment.

 ---
 name: Segmentation-Control-Plane